busrasariguzel/what-i-learned-in-week-2/README.md

     * `A.classname`= Selects all A elements that have the same class name.

 ### `Javascript`
-* High-level, interpreted scripting language
+* High-level interpreted scripting language
-* Variables= let or const
+* Variables= let or const.
+* Do not use var.
 * Data types :
     * Strings
     * Numbers